MooersLab/ofat4xtals/README.md

 In this case, the categorical factor is the buffer's identity.
 The buffer identity has to be entered by hand in column AR.

-In a mini-screen setup, the reservoir's crystallization and precipitant solution are independent.
+The reservoir's crystallization and precipitant solution are independent in a mini-screen setup.
 You can set up a factor that is the concentration of the precipitating agent in the reservoir solution.
-This is often as active factor with a quadratic effect on crystal size.
+This is often an active factor with a quadratic effect on crystal size.
+This factor should always be varied.
+In the case shown here, we can make a second copy of the worksheet and vary the precipitant concentration in column 1 of a second tray.
+If you have a smaller number of chemical components in the solution for your crystallization lead and you are using the mini screen approach, you can use one of the unneeded columns for the precipitating agent in the reservoir.